 Southwest Spice Blend

 Shredded Red Cabbage

-Adjust rack to top position and heat broiler to high or oven to 500 degrees.
 Wash and dry all produce.
+Preheat broiler to high.
 Drain pineapple, then place in a medium bowl.
-Chop half the cilantro leaves and stems (save the rest for garnish).
+Chop half the cilantro (save the rest for garnish).
 Halve lime; cut one half into wedges.
-Halve and peel shallot; mince until you have 1 TBSP (2 TBSP for 4 servings).
-Mince garlic until you have ½ tsp (1 tsp for 4).
+Halve and peel shallot, then mince until you have 1 TBSP.
+Mince garlic until you have ½ tsp (you will have some left over).

-To bowl with pineapple, add minced shallot, half the chopped cilantro, and a squeeze of lime juice; stir to combine.
+Add minced shallot, half the chopped cilantro, and a squeeze of lime to bowl with pineapple.
+Toss to combine.
 Season with salt and pepper.

-Pat tilapia dry with paper towels and place on a lightly oiled baking sheet.
-Drizzle with olive oil, then season all over with salt, pepper, and Southwest Spice.
-Rub seasoning into tilapia to thoroughly coat.
-Broil or bake on top rack until lightly charred and cooked through, 6-8 minutes.
+Pat tilapia dry with a paper towel and place on a lightly oiled baking sheet.
+Sprinkle with a drizzle of olive oil.
+Season all over with salt, pepper, and Southwest spice.
+Rub seasonings into tilapia to moisten.
+Place under broiler and broil until opaque and lightly charred, about 8 minutes.

-In a second medium bowl, combine cabbage, remaining chopped cilantro, ½ tsp sugar (1 tsp for 4 servings), a squeeze of lime juice, and 1 TBSP crema (2 TBSP for 4); toss to thoroughly combine.
-Season with salt, pepper, and more lime juice to taste.
-Wrap tortillas in damp paper towels and microwave until warm and pliable, 30 seconds.
+In another medium bowl, toss cabbage, remaining chopped cilantro, ½ tsp sugar, a squeeze of lime, and 1 TBSP crema.
+Season with salt, pepper, and more lime to taste.
+Wrap tortillas in a damp paper towel and microwave on high until warm, about 30 seconds.

-Once cool enough to handle, break up tilapia into bite-size pieces.
-Divide between warmed tortillas along with slaw and salsa.
+Break up tilapia into bite-sized pieces.
+Fill each tortilla with tilapia, slaw, and salsa.
 Drizzle with remaining crema.
-Tear leaves from reserved cilantro and sprinkle over tacos.
-Serve with remaining lime wedges on the side.
+Tear leaves from reserved cilantro and scatter over.
+Serve with lime wedges on the side.